2025 Suleja fuel tanker explosion

-On 18 January 2025, a fuel tanker carrying roughly 60,000 liters of petrol overturned at the Dikko junction near Suleja, Niger State, northern Nigeria, where after crashing local residents gathered to collect spilled fuel.
+On 18 January 2025, a fuel tanker carrying roughly 60,000 l of petrol overturned at the Dikko junction near Suleja, Niger State, northern Nigeria, where after crashing local residents gathered to collect spilled fuel.
 The fuel promptly caused an explosion which killed over 100 people and injured another 69, including at least 52 critically.

 Explosion

 The explosion took place around 9:00 a.m.
 WAT at the Dikko junction along the major highway connecting Nigeria's federal capital of Abuja to Kaduna.
 According to the Federal Road Safety Corps (FRSC) in Niger State leader Kumar Tsukwam, the incident began when a tanker truck carrying gasoline overturned, spilling its contents.
 Local residents including children who had gathered to collect the spilled fuel were caught in the subsequent explosion, which caused another tanker to explode.
-The Niger State Emergency Management Agency (NSEMA) reported that the explosion occurred when spilled gasoline contacted a generator being used to facilitate the fuel transfer process.
+The Niger State Emergency Management Agency (NSEMA) reported that the explosion occurred when spilled petrol contacted a generator being used to facilitate the fuel transfer process.
 The explosion burned and destroyed at least 20 nearby shops.